The Centre’s Vision

 Generally, the population in the country has received our presence with excitement and a sense of optimism.
 However I am sure they are watching if we are going to deliver what we are promising.
 After our initial advertising in mid May for July 2011 intake, the response was promising with about 50 registered students for certificates and diplomas.
 In the second advertising in late August 2011 for September 2011 intake, we admitted about 50 more students for our programs including Bachelor of Commerce (B.Com) and Bachelor of Business Information Technology (BBIT).
 In January 2012 we admitted our first Postgraduate Diploma in Project Management (PGDPM) and in September 2012 we added Postgraduate Diploma in Human Resource Management (PGDHRM) to our list of courses.

-- Lecture Rooms: We have 11 lecture rooms, A1 to A5 in the 3rd floor and B1 to B6 in the 4th floor, with a total capacity of about 500 students.
+- Lecture Rooms: We have 11 lecture rooms, JKB5-1 to JKB5-10 in Block B Summit Centre, with a total capacity of about 500 students.

 - Library: A library which can hold up 60 students.